casdoor/casdoor-website/docs/integration/C++/Nginx.md

 This guide explains how to enable single sign-on (SSO) for applications that are being proxied by NGINX Plus.
 The solution uses OpenID Connect as the authentication mechanism, with [Casdoor](https://casdoor.org/) as the identity provider (IdP), and NGINX Plus as the relying party.

-> See Also: You can find more information about the NGINX Plus OpenID Connect integration in the project’s GitHub repository.
+> See also: [NGINX Plus OpenID Connect](https://github.com/nginxinc/nginx-openid-connect) on GitHub.

 ## Prerequisites

 The instructions assume that you have the following:

 - A running Casdoor server.
-Refer to the Casdoor documentation for [Server Installation](https://casdoor.org/docs/basic/server-installation) and [Try with Docker](https://casdoor.org/docs/basic/try-with-docker).
+See [Server installation](/docs/basic/server-installation) and [Try with Docker](/docs/basic/try-with-docker).
 - An NGINX Plus subscription and NGINX Plus R15 or later.
 For installation instructions, see the [NGINX Plus Admin Guide](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/).
 - The [NGINX JavaScript module](https://www.nginx.com/blog/introduction-nginscript/), which is required for handling the interaction between NGINX Plus and the IdP.
 After installing NGINX Plus, install the module using the appropriate command for your operating system.